High School Courses

 Mathematics

 This module aims to enable students to acquire the necessary mathematical concepts and skills for everyday life and in future for continuous learning in Mathematics and related disciplines.
 We also aim to develop the necessary process skills for the acquisition and application of mathematical concepts and skills.
 It is also intended to develop students’ logical thinking and problem-solving skills and to apply these skills to solve problems in different areas.
-Upon the completion of the Module, students are equipped with the knowledge and skills to sit for the Term Exam and Cambridge IGCSE or GCE O-Level Examination, depending on the chosen pathway.

 Physics

 The Physics module develops a set of transferable skills including handling data, practical problem-solving and applying the scientific method.
 Learners develop relevant attitudes, such as concern for accuracy and precision, objectivity, integrity, enquiry, initiative and inventiveness.
 They acquire the essential scientific knowledge and skills in physics required for progression to further studies.
-Upon the completion of the Module, students are equipped with the knowledge and skills to sit for the Term Exam and Cambridge IGCSE or GCE O-Level Examination, depending on the chosen pathway.

 Chemistry

 The Chemistry module focuses on understanding and application of scientific concepts and principles in chemistry.
 It develops a set of transferable skills including handling data, practical problem-solving and applying the scientific method.
 Learners develop relevant attitudes, such as concern for accuracy and precision, objectivity, integrity, enquiry, initiative and inventiveness.
 They acquire the essential scientific skills required for progression to further studies.
-Upon the completion of the Module, students are equipped with the knowledge and skills to sit for the Term Exam and Cambridge IGCSE or GCE O-Level Examination, depending on the chosen pathway.

 Elective Modules